AnahitaBadkoubeh/Financial-Risk-Metric-System/README.md

 ## Process Flow Chart

 Visual representation of the workflow within the Risk Metric Systems, aiding in understanding the overall process and interactions between various components.
-The flowchart can be found in this directory: "D:\Quantitative Finance 2023-2025\Innovations in Quantitative Finance\New folderiof2024\Anahita Badkoubeh Hezaveh\Risk Metric Project Flowchart.pdf"

 ## Assumptions